 When Should a Party Mediate

 Unrealistic Expectations: It is not unrealistic for one party in the divorce to expect far more than the other side is willing to give.
 For example, if the parties involved are parents and child custody is in question, a parent who spends half the month out of town or more on business and wants joint custody is unrealistic.
 They may not be open to negotiating that part of the divorce settlement, and thus have lofty goals for the mediation.
 While they are just as unlikely to see their wishes come to fruition in court proceedings, asking them to compromise in mediation is just as impossible, making it a futile effort.

 Doing it Remotely: Distance is something that can help the initial wound of divorce proceedings heal.
 However, this can also mean that, even if both parties are agreeing to mediation, the distance can make being in the same room next to impossible.
 A remote or video meeting for mediation is not ideal as body language, and face-to-face interaction is a crucial part in coming to a resolution and allowing a mediator to do their job.
 If all parties cannot be present, a mediation is not the right option.

 Divorce is becoming more common.
 As such, it is important the legal world develops new and efficient ways for people to push through this life event with as little strife as possible.
 While mediation is often a great option for folks going through this, certain situations do not lend themselves to effective mediation.
 Whether you find yourself facing a combative adversary or the sheer distance between you two makes mediation unreasonable, there are plenty of times where another option outside of mediation will be in your best interest.
-When you’re in need of a mediator and legal expert, trust the team here at Hildebrand Law to provide you with the finest legal advice in Arizona.
+When you’re in need of a mediator and legal expert, trust the team here at Hildebrand Law, PC to provide you with the finest legal advice in Arizona.
 Give us a call and learn how we can help today.